carlowiesse/DataSciencePortfolio/README.md

 # DataSciencePortfolio
-A collection of selected data science projects to demonstrate skill sets, knowledge, and what I find interesting
+A collection of selected data science projects to demonstrate skill sets, knowledge, and what I find interesting.

 ## Contents
+* __PythonDataAnalysis__: Simple analysis and decomposition of RGB images using Python 3 and OpenCV.
-* __PythonOOP__: An object oriented programming example in Python 3 which will run simulations of the El Farol problem from complexity theory
+* __PythonML__: Machine learning project in Python 3 which will classify a given set of features as either skin or fake.
-* __PythonWebScraping__: Simple web scraping example using Python's `beautifulsoup` and some initial processing, feature generation in R for international rugby scoring statistics.
+* __PythonWebScraping__: Simple web scraping example using Python 3, a public web service, and some initial processing to extract previously-taken satellite images.
-* __SQL__: Examples of executing and formulating SQL queries for selected simulated business cases.

-## In Progress
-* __Movement of old projects into this repository__
-  * Machine learning projects (multiple)
-  * Dockerized applications
-* __New and ongoing projects__
-  * More machine learning projects
-    * Focus on deep learning architectures, reinforcement learning, time series applications
-  * R Shiny applications, to be deployed to public R Shiny Server
-  * Other application + visualization tools
-  * Custom-written ML algorithms
-    * Re-implementations to dive deeper into theory
-    * Possible variants on existing algorithms